 Results

 a)Incubation temperature and resource allocation consequences on thermal preference and critical thermal maximum

 Mean Tpref was 31°C ±0.47 (mean ±SE) and ranged from 20.99–34.26°C. Mean CTmax was 43.04°C ±0.23 and ranged from 38.6–45.2∘C. We did not detect any effect of incubation temperature, yolk treatment, sex, or body mass on Tpref or CTmax (Figure 1A|B; Table 1).

 (b) Meta-analysis of early thermal effects on thermal physiology in reptiles

 Across reptiles, developmental temperatures did not influence thermal traits (Tpref or CTmax), but heterogeneity was high (ARR =0.05, 95% CI:-0.28-0.37; ITotal2 = 99.53%, Prediction Interval: -1.23-1.32; Fig. 2A, n = 69 effects from 14 species).
-Overall, we found no evidence for publication biases (β=-0.81, 95%CI=-1.92-0.3, p=0.15; Fig S4; for further details see electronic supplementary materials).
+Overall, we found no evidence for publication biases (β=-0.81, 95%CI=-1.92-0.3, p=0.15; Fig S3; for further details see electronic supplementary materials).
 Species effects (ISpecies2 = 70.57%) drove most of the heterogeneity in ARR, but thermal traits were not influenced by life stage, climate zone, or major taxonomic group (i.e., snakes, turtles, lizards) (Fig. 2B|C).
-While there was a significant increase in thermal traits in snakes, this was driven by a single species (Nerodia sipdedon) (Fig 2D), and given the small sample sizes, we need to caution whether any true differences between snakes and other groups exists.
+While there was a significant increase in thermal traits in snakes (Fig 2D), this was driven by a single species (Nerodia sipdedon), and given the small sample sizes, we need to caution whether any true differences between snakes and other groups exists.

 Discussion

-Genetic adaptation and phenotypic plasticity are two competing hypotheses for how ectotherms can cope with warming temperatures associated with anthropogenic climate change [3,36–38].
-Plastic responses occurring early in development can have anticipatory and long-lasting effects on organisms, with significant implications for how they cope with environmental stressors.
+Genetic adaptation and phenotypic plasticity are two hypotheses for how ectotherms can cope with warming temperatures associated with anthropogenic climate change [3,39–41].
+Plastic responses occurring early in development can have long-lasting effects on organisms, with significant implications for how they cope with environmental stressors.

 We show that early developmental environments do little to modify thermal physiological traits (CTmax & Tpref) in most reptile taxa.
 Both our experimental and meta-analytic approaches suggest that the magnitude of developmental plasticity on thermal indices appears to be canalised across reptile taxa.
 For example, our meta-analysis indicated that for every 1°C change in developmental temperature, we only expect a 0.05°C change in thermal physiology.
-Our findings are consistent with those of other ectotherm systems, which show that developmental plasticity has little impact on adult heat tolerance [6,39–41].
+Our findings are consistent with those of other ectotherm systems, which show that developmental plasticity has little impact on adult heat tolerance [6,42–44].
 Nonetheless, we detected significant species-specific heterogeneity (ISpecies2= 70.57%), suggesting substantial differences across species that cannot be ignored.
 Such variability may be driven by species differences in micro-habitat selection of nests or nesting phenology in the wild and whether developmental conditions in the field corroborate with conditions chosen for laboratory experiments.
-It has been indicated in other studies[42–45] that differences in nest depth, nest location, clutch density or maternal condition may select for developmentally plastic responses in offspring.
+It has been indicated in other studies[45–48] that differences in nest depth, nest location, clutch density or maternal condition may select for developmentally plastic responses in offspring.
 Together, these data highlight that further ecological data on developmental environments in nature is needed to test if static manipulations in the lab provide a functional link to how species can cope with environmental change.